cpstell/MechaCar_Statistical_Analysis/README.md

     - Methodolgy: Examine the Pr(>|t|) value in the summary aboce for the (Intercept).

     - A2.
-The intercept is statistically significant at less than 0.05 and not zero.
-This would indicate that the intercept term explains an amount of variability in the dependent variable when all independent variables are equal to zero.
+The intercept is statistically significant at less than 0.05, but greater than zero.
+This would indicate that the intercept includes an amount of variability in the dependent variable while all independent variables are equal to zero.
 This could mean that other features such as vehicle_weight and ground_clearance may need to be changed to help improve the predictive power.
 Also, other features may have been left out that need to be included.

     - Q3.
 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?